 Senior Vice President of Nonclinical Development & Global Health Strategy

 Sarah Walter, PhD came to Antiva from Labrys Biologics where she oversaw Preclinical Development and Scientific Affairs until their acquisition by Teva Pharmaceuticals in 2014.
 Prior to Labrys, Sarah worked at KAI Pharmaceuticals for 9 years where she was involved in multiple stages of development for their lead program,

 Senior Virology Adviser

-Michael Cordingley, PhD has more than 25 years of experience in pharmaceutical research.
-Mike brings to Antiva a wealth of experience in innovative antiviral drug discovery and development across multiple therapeutic areas.
+Michael Cordingley, PhD has more than 30 years of experience in pharmaceutical research.
+Mike brings to Antiva a wealth of experience in virology and innovative drug discovery and development across multiple therapeutic areas.
 He is currently CSO at Transposon Therapeutics, a clinical stage biotechnology company developing novel therapies for neurodegenerative, autoimmune and age related diseases Previously, he was President of Research and Site Head for Boehringer Ingelheim in Canada and a member of the global executive leadership team for Boehringer Ingelheim Research and Development.
 Mike has also held positions in Bristol Myers-Squibb and Merck Research Laboratories and has successfully led research organizations and teams working in numerous antiviral indications including HIV, HCV, human papilloma, and respiratory virus infections.
-Mike holds a PhD from the MRC Institute of Virology, University of Glasgow and a BA in Genetics from the University of Cambridge, England.
+Mike holds a PhD from the MRC Institute of Virology, University of Glasgow and an MA in Genetics from the University of Cambridge, England.